 For us cat owners the traits they have got from their ancestors can create problems.
 When we are ready to sleep our cats are ready to wake up!
 If you are finding that your cat does this and it is a problem have a read of this Blog post that I wrote.
 It goes into great detail about ways you can change your cats sleep habits so that you can get a good nights sleep.

 The weather can effect a cats sleep pattern.

+Why cats sleep so much, because of the weather?
 Just like most humans, cats like warm and dry weather.
 You may notice that when the weather is awful outside your cat can get a whole lot lazier.

 It is not uncommon for cats to fall asleep whilst curled up in front of a window whilst looking out at the bad weather.

 How long do cats spend asleep per day?

 Why cats sleep so much and how long?
 Obviously this can vary from cat to cat but on average a healthy cat in its prime will sleep 16 hours per day!
 That is a hell of a lot of sleep and is equal to 2/3 of the day.
 Make sure you give your cat a great home.